EaDesgin/M1-remove-special-price/README.md

 # Magento 1 Remove Special Price
-With this extension you can remove special price added for each product.
+You can choose a few client groups to remove the special prices added in the product area.
+The product special price can be a bad thing when you are working with client groups and cart discounts.
+With this extension you can remove the special price for a certain client group.
+You need to go to Configuration->System-> EA DESIGN MODULES CONFIG and choose client groups.